olcf/hands-on-with-summit/challenges/Python_Pytorch_Basics/README.md

 ### 5.1 <a name="leaderboard"></a>Leaderboard

-Below is a top 10 leaderboard of peoples' best CNNs that achieved >60% accuracy within an hour of walltime on Ascent!
+Below is a top 10 leaderboard of peoples' best CNNs that achieved >60% accuracy within an hour of walltime on Frontier!

 Top Accuracy: